Belsebot/Thermometer-chart/README.md

-# Thermometer-chart
+# Temperature-chart
-Thermometer chart on webpage
+Temperature chart on webpage

 Draws temperature chart for webpage based on log file where temperature values are space separated